john-aja/Activity-Tracker-Mappy/README.md

 ## Contact

-For any inquiries or support regarding the Dice Game App, please contact:
+For any inquiries or support regarding the Mappy App, please contact:

 **_John_**